ulanliu/Covid_n_Monkeypox/README.md

-# DE zoomcamp Project - Covid-19 and Monkeypox number by Country
+# Comparison between Covid-19 and Monkeypox Cases

 ## Overview

-This project was executed as a part of the Data Engineering Zoomcamp course held by DataTalks.Club.
-The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.
+This project was executed as a part of the Data Engineering Zoomcamp course held by [DataTalks.Club](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline and a visualized dashboard.

 The dashboard:
 ![Looker](image/de-looker-dashboard.png)